Wouterzet/Deneir/Notes.md

 **Energy creation on the island.**

 The island is situated on a planet with nothing other than water.
 The sun creates a tide that moves around the planet.
 The Halruaan people made tidal turbines below the island that slowly powered the [[Gateway Station]].
+This was called [[The Deep Current Station]].
+This station is where the turbines are that use the water coming in from [[the flow chamber]] to generate power.

 The Halruaan had no choice other than waiting for the [[Gateway Station]] to slowly be charged by the planets tides.
 In the time between the Halruaan people waiting and when the party appeared, something happened to the Halruaan people or they just forgot/didn't have to bother.